 Please stop carrying her, and letting her get away with pulling, this means that the dog is in control of you and, especially with such a powerful breed, you run the risk of perpetuating worse, and more dangerous, habits.

 I highly recommend watching old Dog Whisperer episodes on youtube or whatnot

 I would not fight with the puppy.
 Every time the dog pulls I would stop.
 When the dog does the right thing I would praise and pet.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

-I have a 4 month old Standard Poodle pup named Prince.
-He is a wonderful dog.
+I have a wonderful 4 month old Standard Poodle pup named Prince.
 I am just having the most frustrating time getting him to walk on a leash.
-We would only get about one maybe two houses down the street and then all of a sudden "boom" he just stops, looks around and refuses to move.

 Any ideas for leash training?
 Every time I try to walk my puppy she just lays down.
 The first walk was great, it was with me and my husband.
 She was running and doing really great.
 But when I try to walk her by myself she won't walk.